GSA/digitalgov.gov/content/authors/ashley-mahan/_index.md

 email:

 # Bio — keep it under 50 words
-bio: "Ashley is responsible managing FedRAMP's agency engagement, outreach, and customer experience activities, which consists of over 130 federal agencies and 150+ industry partners.
+bio: "As an Agency Evangelist, Ashley is responsible for managing FedRAMP's agency engagement, outreach, and customer experience activities, which consists of over 130 federal agencies and 150+ industry partners.
 She leverages collaboration and consensus building as key tools to bring together parties and people, and relishes the opportunity to pave a path towards secure cloud adoption and IT modernization in government for all agencies. "

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: